Pediatric Polycythemia Vera Workup

 Once polycythemia vera (PV) is suspected, the first step in evaluating a patient is determining whether the patient has primary, secondary, or apparent polycythemia.

-A CBC count, ABG measurement, venous blood gas (VBG), and erythropoietin level can be used to differentiate patients.
+A CBC, ABG measurement, VBG, and erythropoietin level can be used to differentiate patients.
 A CBC typically reveals increased leukocytes, platelets, and erythrocytes in primary polycythemia, whereas, in secondary and apparent polycythemia, only the erythrocytes are elevated.
-Primary familial congenital polycythemia (PFCP) is an exception; it only has elevated erythrocytes but not leukocytes or platelets.
+[18] Primary familial congenital polycythemia (PFCP) is an exception; it only has elevated erythrocytes but not leukocytes or platelets.
 However, it can be distinguished from secondary polycythemia by its erythropoietin level.
 An erythropoietin (Epo) level is almost always low or low-normal in primary polycythemia; in secondary polycythemia, it is elevated or high-normal when hematocrit is high.
-Budd-Chiari syndrome in patients with the JAK2V617F mutation and elevated Epo levels has changed this absolute criteria in the diagnosis of polycythemia vera.
-An ABG reveals secondary appropriate polycythemia if it revealshypoxia.
-Finally,the VBG allows calculation of the P50 value; if this is low, it suggestsa highoxygen affinity hemoglobin or 2,3-bisphosphoglycerate (BPG) deficiency.

-Ferritin levels may also help differentiate between primary and secondary polycythemias.
+Ferritin levels may also help to differentiate between primary and secondary polycythemias.
 Typically in primary polycythemia, the ferritin level is low due to constant overproduction of erythrocytes.
 In contrast, the ferritin level is usually normal in secondary polycythemia.

 Red cell mass has been used to distinguish apparent polycythemia from secondary and primary polycythemia.
 However, the test is expensive and requires expertise.
 Also, the131 I-albumin used to measure plasma volume is not available in the United States and is difficult to handle because of its radioactivity.
 Consequently, the authors do not routinely use this test at the University of Utah School of Medicine because its diagnostic value is limited when the hematocrit level is clearly abnormal.
 The use of this test is frequently limited in clinical practice due to availability; however, some clinicians feel very strongly about it, especially in patients with borderline hemoglobin levels.
 It can occasionally identify a patient with an elevated red cell mass whose hematocrit is normal because of an increased plasma volume and can also identify patients whose hematocrit is only elevated due to a reduced plasma volume.